Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 - If rest api fulfills your requirements

-**Let's start piece by piece of this service to get an in-depth knowledge on how to use it effectively in an application.**

 ## Graph QL

 Before understanding graph ql let's take a look at how clients used to communicate with the server earlier.
 For a client to communicate with the server an API is required, the most popular is the rest api.
 Which is widely used in big projects.
 Before rest there was **COBRA** & **Soap**.

-We don't need to understand there working nor there history but if you wanted to have a read on this do check the Article on the history of api - before **rest api**
+We don't need to understand there working nor there history but if you wanted to have a read on this do check the Article - [History of rest api](https://blog.readme.com/the-history-of-rest-apis/)

 **Graph QL** was publicly released in 2015.
 It is the newest API to work with.